usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 Note that this file contains both the class definition and the implementation.
 This is for convenience since no other V2X Hub software will likely need to use the MyFirstPlugin class.
 That said, it would be easy to split these into MyFirstPlugin.h with the definition and MyFirstPlugin.cpp for the implementation.

 1. In the class source file, change the namespace declaration to MyFirstPlugin.
 2. In the class source file, change the class name to MyFirstPlugin, including in the class definition (.h), in the constructor and destructor names, and in the fully qualified declaration of the function implementations.
-The typical parent class should be PluginClient.
+The typical parent class should be PluginClientClockAware.
 3. Modify the class definition with any new private data or handler functions.
 4. Re-write the MyFirstPlugin::UpdateConfigSettings() function to retrieve any configuration parameters added to the manifest.json.
 5. Re-write the MyFirstPlugin message handler functions for receiving messages from V2X Hub.